 Matthew G. HurdPartner

-In 2019, Hurd has led diverse teams of S&C lawyers in advising:
+Recently, Hurd led diverse teams of S&C lawyers in advising:

 - Amgen in its $13.4 billion acquisition from Celgene of worldwide rights to Otezla® (apremilast) in a transaction mandated by United States antitrust regulators in connection with Celgene’s merger with Bristol-Myers Squibb.

-- Bayer in its pending $7.6 billion sale of Bayer Animal Health to Elanco, which will create the world’s second largest animal health leader.
+- Bayer in its $6.9 billion sale of Bayer Animal Health to Elanco, creating the world’s second largest animal health leader, and $1.6 billion SEC-registered secondary sale of 54.5 million Elanco shares.

 - Genomic Health in its $2.8 billion cash and stock combination with Exact Sciences.